michaelnisi/skull/README.md

 Removes and finalizes all cached prepared statements.

-*The database connection is closed when the `Skull` object is deinitialized.*

 ```swift
 var url: URL? { get }
 ```

 The location of the database file.

+### Closing the Database

+Close the database by simply dismissing the `Skull` object.

 ## Build and Install